SEATTLE NATURE GUIDE POSITIONS FOR 2020

 • Professionally present and serve local/organic food, coffee, and wine.

 • Safely transport clients in Mercedes vans or SUVs and ensure that clients are picked up on time.
-IF YOU’RE NOT COMFORTABLE WITH THE THOUGHT OF DRIVING A LARGE VEHICLE IN CRAZY TRAFFIC–turn back now 🙂
+If you’re not comfortable with the thought of driving a fairly large van in crazy traffic – turn back now 🙂

 • Maintain a professional appearance and conduct with all clients, colleagues, and partner organizations.

 • You’ll lead discussions around the Pacific Northwest on its history & ecology.
 YOU MUST FEEL CONFIDENT BEING IN FRONT OF A GROUP SOLO ALL DAY.

 • Experience in environmental, outdoor, and/or adventure education (semi-confident naturalists required).

 • Currently a resident of greater Seattle (absolutely necessary).
 You need to be intimately familiar with the Northwest!

 • Responsible, independent, creative-thinking, self-starting, charismatic individual.
 Possess the ability to provide 5-star guest service for individuals from various backgrounds, beliefs and cultures.

 • Clean driving record.
 Comfortable driving 10-passenger vans or SUV’s in all conditions (city streets under heavy traffic, mountain roads requiring chains to be installed/removed, etc.).

 • Pass a Washington State Patrol background check.